nullstone-modules/gcp-redis-access/README.md

-# gcp-redis-access
+# Redis Access

-Grants access to a Google Cloud Memorystore Redis
+Grants access to a Google Cloud Memorystore Redis.